April in the Garden

 My three year old red raspberry bush.
 I’m harvesting its leaves and turning them into raspberry leaf tea.
 Bumble bees love visiting its blossoms.

 Two different varieties of dahlia seedlings from Growing Floret.
 I started them from seed back in March.
-This week, I transitioned them outside and will soon be planting them into raised beds.
+This week, I transitioned them outside and I’ll soon be planting them into raised beds.

 My lush spinach plants before harvesting.